h7shin/cmpe281p1/README.md

 ## Project Introduction

-This is a GitHub repository containing the project used to deploy highly-available and scalable web application designed for uploading photos and pictures to the cloud.
-The user can choose to upload a file, replace the same file with another content, edit file information such as file name or description, delete file.
+This project delivers the infrastructure components and source code to deploy highly-available and scalable web application designed for uploading photos and pictures to the cloud.
+The user can choose to upload a file, replace the same file with another content, edit file information such as file name or description, and finally delete file.

 URL : http://elbfrontend.hyunwookshin.com
 Video Link : [Download Video](demo-video.mp4)